the assumption of responsibility for the welfare of the world

 Typically ‘gerrymandering’ is evoked when district boundaries become convoluted.
-The original gerrymander was a district blamed on Massachusetts governor Elbridge Gerry and supposedly shaped like a salamander.
-These shapes happen when those drawing districts want to include populations in a single district who do not live in a compact area, but are spread out in smaller, disconnected areas.
+The original gerrymander was a Massachusetts state senate district drawn in 1812, blamed on governor Elbridge Gerry* and supposedly shaped like a mythical salamander; a famous political cartoon (depicted at right) by Elkanah Tisdale in the Columbian Centinel (Boston, 1812) helped popularize the term.
+These convoluted shapes of gerrymandered districts happen when those drawing districts want to include populations in a single district who do not live in a compact area, but are spread out in smaller, disconnected areas.
 While ‘gerrymandering’ is always employed negatively and taken by many to be an affront to democracy, there is nothing specifically democratic about compact district shapes, and the ability of like-minded voters to select a candidate can be and has been seen as a democratic interest.
 This is why many electoral democracies either do away with geographic representation, or modify it in some way with at-large proportionality.

 The demographic balance of gerrymandering can be about race (for example, the majority-minority districts produced to comply with the US Voting Rights Act), but more often the balance is about political affiliation, and takes into account income, race, culture, and anything else that might affect a district’s political leanings.
 When two or more parties’ officials agree among themselves to draw the boundaries together, their interests will dictate a map that is advantageous to all incumbents, in which safe seats are the rule.
 This, however, is not the usual or recent practice of gerrymandering.
 Most gerrymandering is partisan, and is designed to win a single party as many seats as possible.